rocketacademy/basics-docs/in-class-exercises/day-9-beat-that-redux.md

 #### 1) Clone Partner's Code

-You'll be paired up so that you can exchange the links for your repos via Slack.
+You'll be paired up so that you can exchange the links for your repos via your community channel.
 Remember that the forked repo is the one that is under your GitHub account, not Rocket Academy's.
 If you have forked the repo but haven't pushed your latest code to GitHub, take a moment now to `git push`.
 Let your partner know you're updating the repo.
 Run a `git clone <REPO_URL> <NEW_FOLDER_NAME>` to get a copy of your partner's code.

 {% hint style="info" %}
 Note: You need to rename the folder when you clone if you already have a folder named after the repo where you're making the clone.